7even/scramble/README.md

 ## Testing

 Tests can be run with `clj -M:clj:test`.
+A GitHub Actions [workflow](https://github.com/7even/scramble/blob/master/.github/workflows/ci.yml) is configured to run tests after each push.

 ## Building